 The more profound path of sacrifice that Krishna outlines [in the Bhagavad Gita] is the sacrifice of one’s self — meaning that we begin to do every act we do in the light of our awareness of Brahman.
 As our practice gets deeper and deeper, that awareness of Brahman takes on flesh and blood; it starts to be a deeply valid sense of relatedness, to something much greater than the games we’ve been playing.
 We were always asking, “Am I getting enough?”
 Now we start asking, “How can I get rid of all my stuff, so I can become part of everything?”
-That flips around the meaning of every act.
+That flips around the meaning of every act; we turn it into an offering of service.

 In the example of eating, you get so that you feed your body, so that you can maintain the temple, so that you can deepen your wisdom, so that you can increase your samadhi, so that you can get through your ego, so that you can come to Brahman.
 Far out!
 And that includes having that pizza — I mean, it’s all of it.
 Everything you eat becomes your offering.
 The offering, the sacrifice — that becomes what eating is all about for you.